Essential Business Analyst vocabulary is defined below.

 These areas follow paths and roads that allow pedestrian traffic and finds solutions that optimize travel time.
 The walking speed is set to 5 kilometers per hour.

-Created by the U.S. Postal Service to deliver the mail, ZIP Codes do not represent standard census geographic areas for data reporting.
-Because ZIP Code boundaries are not contiguous with census geographic areas or stable over time, data estimated for ZIP Codes is also subject to change.
+ZIP Codes (ZP) were created by the U.S. Postal Service to deliver the mail.
+ZIP (Zone Improvement Plan) Codes do not represent standard census geographic areas for data reporting.
+ZIP Code boundaries are not contiguous with census geographic areas.